VIVEKB420/Recreate-ChatGPT-from-Scratch/README.md

 4)	GPT: Generatively Pretrained Transformer.
 It is a NN that does heavy lifting under the hood.

 Stages:
-1)	Pre training stage – train large chunk of internet on a decoder only transformer to babble text
+1)	Pre training stage – Train large chunk of internet on a decoder only transformer to babble text
-2)	Fine Tuning stage – multiple steps-> Gather data, reward, and fine tune.
+2)	Fine Tuning stage –  Multiple steps-> Gather data, reward, and fine tune.

 Architecture:
 1. Decoder uses a triangular mask to mask out the attention for language modelling.
 Sequential results-> Blabbering